Skip to main content

 1. Compulsory Third Party (CTP)

 This covers injuries to people caused by your car.
-Does not cover damage to cars or property.
+Does not cover damage to cars or property (which can be expensive).
 You must have CTP to register your car.
 In some states, CTP is included in your car registration costs so you don’t need to buy it separately.

-This does not cover damage to your car but covers damage to other people’s cars or property caused by your car – which can really add up.
+This does not cover damage to your car but covers damage to other people’s cars or property caused by your car.
 Some policies allow you to pay extra to protect your car if it’s stolen or damaged by fire (see below).

 3. Third party property damage, fire and theft